 To follow instructions how to make a wet caramel (it takes about 10 minutes total), see my video how to make caramel for a crème caramel.

 Whisk up the egg whites, adding to the semolina then pour on top of the caramel and bake.
-Leave to cool then upturn the mould on to a serving plate.
+Leave to cool then upturn the mould on to a serving plate and chill until ready to serve.

 How to Serve French Semolina Cake